 Practicalities

-Where to stay in Portsmouth?
+Where to Stay in Portsmouth?

 There are surprisingly few mid-range options in town.
-Picard Beach Cottages, which is located about 2 km south of Portsmouth in the village of Picard, rents self-contained bungalows.
+Picard Beach Cottages, which is located about 2km south of Portsmouth in the village of Picard, rents self-contained bungalows.

-Where to eat in Portsmouth?
+Where to Eat in Portsmouth

-How to get to Portsmouth?
+How to Get to Portsmouth

 As Dominica’s second-biggest city, there’s no shortage of Minibuses going to Portsmouth, especially along the coastal road to Roseau.
 They leave from Roseau’s River Bank near the New Market and can pick you up along the way if you wave them down.
-The same goes if you’re traveling from Calibishie or the Kalinago Territory in the east – just wait for a bus on the main road and signal them to take you along.

-Buses to other destinations leave Portsmouth at different locations: If you’re going south in direction of Roseau they leave at the small roundabout at the southern end of the city near Douglas Guest House.
 Buses going to the eastern coast (as well as Calibishie along the way) leave a little further east along Granby street near the southern edge of Benjamin’s Park Sport Stadium.

-Where to go next
+Where to Go Next

 Calibishie, a beautiful village by the sea and home to the amazing Hampstead Beach

-Roseau, Dominica’s colourful capital
+Roseau, Dominica’s small capital